-- .10 Stormwater Service Connections are not permitted to decrease in size from the building connection to the main. - .11 Minimum 2% grade. - .12 Maximum 8% grade. - .13 Minimum 1.2 metres cover. - .14 Minimum 300 mm horizontal and vertical separation distance from a Water Service Connection. - .15 Minimum 450 mm vertical separation when crossing below a Water Service Connection. - .16 Minimum 3.0 metre horizontal separation from an outdoor fuel tank and septic tank. - .17 Minimum 2.0 metre horizontal separation from gas lines, underground electrical / telephone conduit, steam or hot water piping, transformer pads, utility poles or other utilities.
+- .10 Stormwater Service Connections are not permitted to decrease in size from the building connection to the main. - .11 Minimum 2% grade. - .12 Maximum 8% grade. - .13 Minimum 1.2 metres cover.
+Halifax Water may require private Stormwater Service Connections to Combined Systems be installed shallower than 1.2 metres to accommodate future sewer separation projects.
+This will be determined during permit review. - .14 Minimum 300 mm horizontal and vertical separation distance from a Water Service Connection. - .15 Minimum 450 mm vertical separation when crossing below a Water Service Connection. - .16 Minimum 3.0 metre horizontal separation from an outdoor fuel tank and septic tank. - .17 Minimum 2.0 metre horizontal separation from gas lines, underground electrical / telephone conduit, steam or hot water piping, transformer pads, utility poles or other utilities.